USDCAD Technical Analysis - Playing the range | Forexlive

 - The US CPI and the US PPI beat expectations for the second consecutive month.

-- The US ISM Manufacturing PMI beat expectations by a big margin with the prices component continuing to increase.
+- The US ISM Manufacturing PMI beat expectations by a big margin with the prices component continuing to increase, while the US ISM Services PMI missed with the price index dropping to the lowest level in 4 years.

 - The US Consumer Confidence missed expectations although the labour market details improved.